Ways to Vote

 Check with your post office to make sure you have sufficient postage.

-Regardless of how the ballot is returned, it MUST be postmarked by the time polls close at 8:00 p.m. on Election Day, and received in the Elections Office no later than Monday, November 14.
-Late-arriving vote-by-mail ballots will not be counted.
+Regardless of how the ballot is returned, it MUST be postmarked by the time polls close at 8:00 p.m. on Election Day, and received in the Elections Office no later than three days later (E+3).
+Late-arriving Vote-by-Mail ballots will not be counted.

 Your permanent vote-by-mail status will only end if you do not vote in four consecutive statewide general elections.